ianepreston/blog/posts/2023-02-24-k8s-the-hard-way.md

 I have to do some minor modification of the scripts outlined in the doc since I'm not using GCP.
 I think for these future configs I'm going to use ansible, since that's how I'd like to actually manage hosts in the future.

+The first big headache I ran into was getting `cfssl` installed to generate the certs.
+It didn't have a `.deb` available that I could find so I had to install `go` and then install the package there, as well as figuring out how to make the path to the binary it installed available to my user (learned a couple things about `GOPATH` in the process).

+Other than that creating all the keys and copying them onto the hosts was pretty straightforward ansible.
+I'll have to wait until later to see if anything broke, but for now it seems good.